Welcome to Animal Control CNY

 7. Cleaning Supplies

 If you’ve handled wildlife, it’s important to clean any surface that may have been in contact with animals to avoid spreading disease.
-Have gloves, trash bags, disinfectants and cleaning cloths ready to sanitize your workspace thoroughly afterwards.
+Have gloves, trash bags, disinfectants, and cleaning cloths ready to sanitize your workspace thoroughly afterward.

 8. Knowledge Resources